blab/blotter/news/_posts/2016-10-10-comb-cooling.md

 image: /images/papers/jayich-2016-comb-cooling-graphic.png
 ---

 Cooling on a two-photon transition with an optical frequency comb is published.
 In [Wes Campbell's Lab](http://campbellgroup.physics.ucla.edu/) at UCLA we demonstrated that by driving a two-photon transition the entire power of an optical frequency comb can be utilized to laser cool and trap atoms.
-We developed the technique (using rubidium) in order to laser cool atoms with deeply bound valence electrons such as hydrogen and carbon for precision measurement and quantum chemistry.
+We developed the technique (using rubidium) for cooling atoms with deeply bound valence electrons such as hydrogen and carbon for precision measurement and quantum chemistry.
+Please see [our paper](/papers/jayich-direct-comb-cooling/)

-Related press:
+#### Press

 John Barry, the master of laser cooling molecules, wrote a [Physics Viewpoint](https://physics.aps.org/articles/v9/115) article covering our research.